West Virginia School Choice Roadmap

 Like traditional public schools, charter schools are public, free, and usually have no requirements for entry.
 What distinguishes charter schools is that they have extra freedom to innovate with learning methods.
 Public charter schools are accountable to authorizing bodies (like school districts or colleges) for results.

-Each school has a charter which explains the school’s purpose and what specific community need it serves, whether that be providing a career and technical education or offering a rigorous, literacy-based curriculum.
+Each school has a charter which explains the school’s purpose and what specific community need it serves, whether that be providing a nursing degree program like WIN Academy or offering a rigorous, literacy-based curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system (like drawing random names out of a hat!) is usually used to determine admittance.

 West Virginia Magnet Schools